Introductory Catalog: British and World Newspapers

 The Nazi Party's Offical Spokesman

 [Munich, Germany].
 8 - 12 pp folio.
 The official National Socialist "kampfblatt", or "newspaper of the struggle."
 Goebbel's enormously sophisticated daily newspaper is filled with the philosophy of National Socialism and its applications throughout the Reich and the world.
 A study in the official creation of "reality", this newspaper's stunning effectiveness in shaping public opinion is the role model for many later imitators, from Pravda to The Wall Street Journal.
 Rather than simply report false news, the editors slanted the articles so they appeared to support the party line.
 For example, photos of Jews rounded up for "transportation" are invariably described in the captions as more "terrorists" being removed from society for the readers' own safety.
-I offer issues in fine condition, spinecut when released from their former owner, the library of the U.S. War Department, from the Reich's heyday, as Germany rebounded from the disastrous loss of the Great War, rearming and expanding into a major world power again.
-Bold red and black headlines in Gothic script, excellent condition, each . . . $12.50
+The issues I offer were spinecut when released from their former owner, the library of the U.S. War Department, and are from the Reich's heyday, as Germany rebounded from the disastrous loss of the Great War, rebuilt a shattered economy, expanding into a major world power again.
+Bold red and black headlines in Gothic script, fine condition 1.00 additional postage . . . $12.50

 Please enter your order quantity here: